Dents in the Mirror: A Novel Probe of Dark Matter Substructure in Galaxy Clusters from the Astrometric Asymmetry of Lensed Arcs: Gravitational Lensing near Critical Curves

 and

 This is the general definition of the fold catastrophe.
 Thus, the two image positions relative to the critical curve position at $\boldsymbol{\theta_c} = 0$ can be easily solved for as:

 and

 Since $\delta\theta_2$ is the critical direction (perpendicular to the critical curve), this shows that the formed images near the caustic fold are in fact symmetric on either side.
 As a consequence, the midpoints of these images will form at the critical curve.
+It should be noted that including higher order terms in equation \ref{eq:order2expansion} will cause the image midpoints to shift slightly off the critical curve.
+We demonstrate that this additional shift is negligible in most cases in Appendix \ref{txt:higherorder}.

 The focus of this paper is to statistically model the perturbations of lensed arcs away from this symmetry caused by dark matter subhalos to constrain properties of dark matter.
 In the following section, we describe the full statistical inference framework used in this paper, along with a summary statistic that we use to quantify the degree of asymmetry along a curve of image midpoints.